hiulit/RetroPie-Limit-Last-Played-Games/README.md

 ### `--systems`

-Show a dialog to select systems to limit.
+Show a dialog to select the system/s to limit.

 #### Example